Lion Brand Yarns: Free Patterns

 Lion Brand offers over 8,000 free knitting, crochet and craft patterns.

 Yarn

-The company sells a variety of yarns, from 100% natural fibers including cotton, cashmere, alpaca and wool to blends and 100% acrylics in a variety of weights.
+The company sells a variety of yarns, from 100% natural fibers including cotton, cashmere, alpaca, wool, bamboo, linen, and yak; to blends; and 100% acrylics in a variety of weights.
+Lion Brand also uses many other semi-synthetic fibers in their yarns such as amicor, lyocell, polyamide, polyester, rayon, modal, tencel, and viscose, to fully synthetic fibers like nylon and polyester.
+Lion Brand sells seven yarn weights, which are 1: Superfine/Fingering; 2: Fine/Sport; 3: Light/DK; 4: Medium/Worsted; 5: Bulky/Chunky; 6: Super Bulky; and 7: Jumbo.
 Some of their most popular yarns are Homespun, Fun Fur, Vanna's Choice, and Wool-Ease.
+Currently, Lion Brand has many collections available, such as the LB Collection®, Wool-Ease ®, Homespun®, Mandala®, Feels Like Butta®, Scarfie®, DIY Glow™, Landscapes®, Cover Story™, Thick & Quick®, Ice Cream®, BonBons®, and Go For Faux®.
 The company came out with organic cotton yarn in 2007.
+On June 20, 2023, Lion Brand acquired Quince & Co, a Maine-based premium hand knitting yarn company.

 Studio

-The Lion Brand Yarn Studio is a retail store located at 34 West 15th Street in Manhattan, which opened in 2008.
-It sells yarn and provides knitting and crochet classes.
-The Studio also offers custom knitting and crochet services.
-Since the Studio opened, they have taught over 14,000 students.
+The Lion Brand Yarn Studio was a retail store located at 34 West 15th Street in Manhattan, which opened in 2008.
+It sold yarn, provided knitting and crochet classes, and offered custom knitting and crochet services.
+The Studio closed in March 2020.

 Outlet

 There is a retail outlet store located in Carlstadt, New Jersey, which opened in 2011.
 The outlet sells a complete selection of Lion Brand yarns and discontinued yarns, and provides a lounge for customers to knit & crochet.
+As of March 13, 2022, the retail store had closed.